chwolfe1/datasciencecoursera/HelloWorld.md

 ## Dataframes

 Data frames are similar to matrices in that you can store data in tabular form.
 However, unlike matrices, each element (column) in the dataframe can store a different class of data.
 Each element in the dataframe needs to be the same length.
-Dataframes are usually created by calling 'read.csv()' or 'read.table()'.
-You can convert a dataframe to a matrix using 'data.matrix()'.
-You can also create a dataframe using 'data.frame(<element1>, <element2>, <...>)'
+Dataframes are usually created by calling `read.csv()` or `read.table()`.
+You can convert a dataframe to a matrix using `data.matrix()`.
+You can also create a dataframe using `data.frame(<element1>, <element2>, <...>)`

 ### Naming objects